CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 This codebase contains both a prototype version for a proxy framework for data diodes and the hardware schematics of the diode itself.
 Currently the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.

 All code has been written primarily for Linux systems.

+# License Information

+Currently license is Apache 2.
+Code will be published under EUPL.

+Untill formal publication code is not for distribution.

 # Build
 Make sure a recent Rust compiler (recently tested with 1.45) and Docker are installed.